shankerpillai1/home-energy-audit-app/README.md

 ### Non-Goals

-*   Running production ML models on‑device or operating a real cloud backend (currently mocked analysis service).
+*   Running production ML models on‑device or operating a real cloud backend (currently mocked analysis service on local server that is ran from backend).
 *   Multi‑tenant user management or cross‑device sync (future work).
 *   Full task orchestration for all retrofit domains (only Leakage is functional now; others are placeholders).